wp-plugins/ns-seo-custom-fields/README.txt

 If you want even more functionality, like support for ACF Repeater and Flexible Content fields, including custom fields in Yoast's automatic meta descriptions, or specifiying unlimited custom fields, [check out our Pro version!](http://neversettle.it/ns-automation)

+Many thanks to Ogi Djuraskovic of [FirstSiteGuide.com](http://firstsiteguide.com/) for providing a Serbian translation.

 == Installation ==

 1. Log in to your WordPress site as an administrator